rl-language/rlc/docs/gym_tutorial.md

 True
 ```

-### Random actions
+### Random Actions

-If you wish to, you can specify that some actions belong to player -1, that is, the random player.
+You can specify that certain actions belong to a special player `-1`, which represents a random agent:

 ```python
 fun get_num_players() -> Int:
     return 1